nastoffel/cs400-X-Team-70/x_team_style_guide.md

  * Removes student from GordonAvenueMarket

  * @param student - Name name of student
- * @return true if student is found in the market and removed, false otherwise */ public boolean removeStudent(String studentName) {
+ * @return true if student is found in the market and removed;
+ * false if student was not found
+ */
+public boolean removeStudent(String studentName) {
 	return this.remove(studentName);